digitalfabrik/integreat-cms/docs/src/api-docs.rst

          "title": String,              // The title of the page "modified_gmt": String,       // Deprecated field
-         "last_updated": String,       // When the page translation was last updated, in ISO 8601 "published_at": String,       // Publication date of this page translation, in ISO 8601 "excerpt": String,            // An excerpt from the page translation content "content": String,            // The full content
+         "last_updated": String,       // When the page translation was last updated, in ISO 8601 "published_at": String,       // First publication date of this page translation, in ISO 8601 "excerpt": String,            // An excerpt from the page translation content "content": String,            // The full content
          "parent": {                   // The parent of this page